 The root of disappointment

 The root of bitterness and disappointment lies in unfulfilled expectations, desires, unmet needs, and some form of trauma or loss.
 This is related to experiencing pain and suffering.
 When we focus our thoughts on the traumatic experiences, we become captives of the pain, anger, associated with them.
-This leads to increasing bitterness and changes our thinking towards victim mentality.
+This leads to increasing bitterness and changes our thinking towards a victim mentality.
 We start to perceive ourselves as being wronged and offended.

 This strengthens and establishes a wrong perception of one’s own identity, of the present and of the future.
 In this distorted reality, the focus is shifted from God’s love, provision, and restoration.
 Instead, it is occupied by the offended and wronged self.
 This paves the way for lasting discouragement and obstruction of our progress.